SHTOOLS/SHTOOLS/README.md

 * One can choose to use or exclude the Condon-Shortley phase factor of (-1)<sup>m</sup> with the associated Legendre functions.

-* The spherical harmonic transforms are proven to be accurate to approximately degree 2800, corresponding to a spatial resolution of better than 4 arc minutes.
+* The spherical harmonic transforms are accurate to approximately degree 2800, corresponding to a spatial resolution of better than 4 arc minutes.

+* The fortran routines are OpenMP compatible and OpenMP thread-safe.

 * Routines are included for performing localized multitaper spectral analyses.

 * Routines are included for performing standard gravity and magnetic field calculations, such as computation of the geoid and the determination of the potential associated with finite-amplitude topography.

 * The routines are fast.
 Spherical harmonic transforms and reconstructions take on the order of 1 second for bandwidths less than 600 and about 3 minutes for bandwidths close to 2800.

+### How do I install SHTOOLS? ###

+The most recent release of SHTOOLS can be downloaded from [GitHub](https://github.com/SHTOOLS/SHTOOLS/releases).
+Installation of SHTOOLS can be as simple as executing the following command in a unix terminal

+    make

+To compile the OpenMP version of the fortran routines, enter<

+	make fortran-mp

+The Fortran 95 and Python test suites can be run by entering

+    make fortran-tests
+    make python2-tests
+    make python3-tests

+Full installation instructions can be found [here](www/install.html), and additional information can be found on the GitHub [wiki](https://github.com/SHTOOLS/SHTOOLS/wiki).
+You can keep up to date by following SHTOOLS on [Twitter](https://twitter.com/SH_tools).

 ### How do I use SHTOOLS? ###

-SHTOOLS can be used in any Fortran 95 or Python program.
+SHTOOLS can be invoked in any Fortran 95, Python 2, or Python 3 program.
 The base SHTOOLS software is written in Fortran 95, and Python wrappers allow simple access to all fortran-compiled routines.
 SHTOOLS makes use of the freely available Fourier transform package [FFTW](http://www.fftw.org) and the linear algebra packages [LAPACK](http://www.netlib.org/lapack/) and [BLAS](http://www.netlib.org/blas/).

-### How do I install SHTOOLS? ###

-The most recent release of SHTOOLS can be downloaded from this link on [GitHub](https://github.com/SHTOOLS/SHTOOLS/releases).
-Installation of SHTOOLS can be as simple as executing the following command in a unix terminal:

-    make

-To run the Fortran 95 and Python tests, enter

-    make fortran-tests
-    make python-tests

-More information can be found on the GitHub [wiki](https://github.com/SHTOOLS/SHTOOLS/wiki) and in the SHTOOLS [documentation](www/documentation.html).
-Keep up to date by following SHTOOLS on [Twitter](https://twitter.com/SH_tools).

 ### How much does it cost? ###

 The SHTOOLS software package is entirely free and open source.
-Two free Fortran 95 compilers exist ([gfortran](http://gcc.gnu.org/) and [g95](http://www.g95.org/)), and [Python](https://www.python.org/) is readily available.
 SHTOOLS can be modified and distributed according to the revised BSD license.